 East Schiehallion Mountain Woodland Project - public consultation 2022

 The John Muir Trust is seeking to deliver an exciting mountain woodland project on the property it manages at East Schiehallion, Perthshire.
-Find out more about our rationale and method we hope to use by downloading the two documents below.
+Find out more about our rationale and method we hope to use and read a summary of the response to the consultation and other supporting documents below.
+If you have any questions about this project please email us.

 Why is mountain woodland important?